cmsc320/spring2021/project2/README.md

 Using SQL compute a relation containing the total payroll and winning percentage (number of wins / number of games * 100) for each team (that is, for each teamID and yearID combination).
 You should include other columns that will help when performing EDA later on (e.g., franchise ids, number of wins, number of games).

 Include the SQL code you used to create this relation in your writeup.
 Describe how you dealt with any missing data in these two relations.
 Specifically, indicate if there is missing data in either table, and how the type of join you used determines how you dealt with this missing data.
 One note, for SQL you have to be mindful of integer vs. float division.

+I mentioned in the lectures that some folks find Pandas simpler to use than SQL, and that's true.
+However, there are cases where SQL is unavoidable.
+If the data is already stored in a database, you'd need to know at least enough SQL to get the data out.

 ## Part 2: Exploratory Data Analysis